 Step 2: Ask students if they have ever heard of a family tree.
 Discuss what a family tree is and why the name is fitting.
 Make reference to the concepts of family roots and branches.
 Model the creation of a family tree by writing your name near the bottom of the tree trunk.
 Above your name write the names of your mother and father, explaining what you're doing.
 Continue labeling your tree back another generation or two in order to illustrate how these trees "branch out" with each prior generation.

-Step 3: Distribute copies of the Family Tree (PDF) reproducible.
+Step 3: Distribute copies of the Family Tree Graphic Organizer printable.
 Together, have students fill their names in the very bottom blank at the base of the tree.
 Students can then fill in names of their brothers and sisters.
 Next, tell the class to fill in the first and last name of their father and mother on the appropriate blank line.
 Students may provide maiden names if possible.
 Stop students at this point.

 Duration: 1 day